pachyderm/pachyderm/doc/cookbook/time_windows.md

 Whatever analysis we need to run on the moving windowed data set in `moving_sales_window` can use a glob pattern of `/` or `/*` (depending on whether we need to process all of the time windowed files together or they can be processed in parallel).

 **Warning** - When creating this type of moving time-windowed data set, the concept of "now" or "today" is relative.
 It is important that you make a sound choice for how to define time based on your use case (e.g., by defaulting to UTC).
+You should not use a function such as `time.now()` to figure out a current day.
+The actual time at which this analysis is runs may vary.
 If you have further questions about this issue, please do not hesitate to reach out to us via [Slack](http://slack.pachyderm.io/) or at support@pachyderm.io.